dmitriz/dmitriz.github.io/Readme.md

 in the navigation bar above (3rd navigation row below the description) and select `Upload file`.

 ### Formatting
-For advanced formatting, title/subtitle structure, itemization, images, videos, mathematics formulas and much more, use the Markdown language https://docs.gitlab.com/ee/user/markdown.html
+For advanced formatting, title/subtitle structure, itemization, images, videos, mathematics formulas and much more, use the [Markdown language](https://docs.gitlab.com/ee/user/markdown.html).